 The perfect seatmate is one who doesn't smell like anything.
 To achieve a zen-like lack of scent, be sure to reserve a clean outfit for the plane ride home.
 And go easy on the cologne.
 Better yet, don't wear any.
 Scent is subjective.
 You may adore the delicate bouquet of CK One, but your seatmate could find its aroma noxious.
 In particular, folks with allergies or asthma could have a reaction to strong perfumes.

-In 2005, Southwest Airlines crewmembers booted passenger Lorrie Heasley from a flight because she was wearing a politically offensive T-shirt, reported CNN.
+In 2005, Southwest Airlines crewmembers booted passenger Lorrie Heasley from a flight because she was wearing a politically offensive T-shirt.
 The shirt depicted the faces of President George W. Bush, Dick Cheney and Condoleezza Rice above the caption "Meet the Fockers."
 After the incident, a Southwest spokeswoman told the Reno Gazette-Journal that the airline has the right to deny boarding to anyone wearing "lewd, obscene or patently offensive" clothing.

 Whether or not you agree with what Southwest deems "inappropriate," you'll want to avoid wearing potentially offensive clothing to minimize a disruptive travel experience.
 Steer clear of T-shirts splashed with curse words or controversial statements, and anything that tends to raise eyebrows in public.